Allais paradox: Zero effect vs certainty effect

 The most common explanation of the Allais paradox is that individuals prefer certainty over a risky outcome even if this defies the expected utility axiom.
 The certainty effect was popularised by Kahneman and Tversky (1979), and further discussed in Wakker (2010).
 The certainty effect highlights the appeal of a zero-variance lottery.
 Recent studies have indicated an alternate explanation to the certainty effect called the zero effect.

-The zero effect is a slight adjustment to the certainty effect that states individuals will appeal to the lottery that doesn’t have the possibility of winning nothing (aversion to zero).
+The zero effect is an adjustment to the certainty effect that states individuals will appeal to the lottery that doesn't have the possibility of winning nothing (aversion to zero).
 During prior Allais style tasks that involve two experiments with four lotteries, the only lottery without a possible outcome of zero was the zero-variance lottery, making it impossible to differentiate the impact these effects have on decision making.
 Running two additional lotteries allowed the two effects to be distinguished and hence, their statistical significance to be tested.

-From the two-stage experiment, if an individual selected lottery A over B, then selected lottery 2B over 2A, they conform to the paradox and violate the expected utility axiom.
-The third experiment choices of participants who had already violated the expected utility theory(in the first two experiments) highlighted the underlying effect causing the Allais Paradox.
+From the two-stage experiment, if an individual selected lottery 1A over 1B, then selected lottery 2B over 2A, they conform to the paradox and violate the expected utility axiom.
+The third experiment choices of participants who had already violated the expected utility theory (in the first two experiments) highlighted the underlying effect causing the Allais Paradox.
 Participants who chose 3B over 3A provided evidence of the certainty effect, while those who chose 3A over 3B showed evidence of the zero effect.
 Participants who chose (1A,2B,3B) only deviated from the rational choice when presented with a zero-variance lottery.
 Participants who chose (1A,2B,3A) deviated from the rational lottery choice to avoid the risk of winning nothing (aversion to zero).

 Findings of the six-lottery experiment indicated the zero effect was statistically significant with a p-value < 0.01.
 The certainty effect was found to be statistically insignificant and not the intuitive explanation individuals deviating from the expected utility theory.

 Mathematical proof of inconsistency

-Using the values above and a utility function U(W), where W is wealth, we can demonstrate exactly how the paradox manifests.